Bermuda Grass

 • Well-draining soil essential

-• Tolerates various soil types including clay and sandy soils
+• It tolerates different soil types, including clay and sandy soils.

 • Salt tolerance: Moderate to high